CodedGrimoire/assignment-6/README.md

-#### 1) What is the difference between var, let, and const?
+1) What is the difference between var, let, and const?
-    1. In JavaScript language,the difference between var, let, and const is that var is function-scoped and allows redeclaration, on the other hand, let and const are both block-scoped and do not allow redeclaration within the same block.
-Variables declared with let can be reassigned, whereas const creates a constant reference that cannot be reassigned.
+    Ans: In JavaScript language,the difference between var, let, and const is that var is function-scoped and allows redeclaration, on the other hand, let and const are both block-scoped and do not allow redeclaration within the same block.
+Variables declared with let can be reassigned, but const creates a constant reference that cannot be reassigned.

-#### 2) What is the difference between map(), forEach(), and filter()?
+2) What is the difference between map(), forEach(), and filter()?
-.    map(), forEach(), and filter() are array methods with different purposes. forEach() executes a function for each element but returns undefined. map() transforms each element and returns a new array of the same length. filter() returns a new array containing only elements that pass a given condition.
+    Ans:map() is an array method that  transforms each element and returns a new array of the same length and on the other hand,filter() is also an array method that returns a new array containing only elements that pass a given condition.forEach() executes a function for each element but returns undefined.

-#### 3) What are arrow functions in ES6?
+3) What are arrow functions in ES6?
-Arrow functions in ES6 provide a shorter syntax for writing functions using () => {}.
-They automatically bind the this keyword from their surrounding context, unlike regular functions.
-This makes them particularly useful in callbacks and object methods.
+    Ans:Arrow functions are a shorter syntax in ES6 that are used to write functions using () => {} instead using for..of loop or map.This reduces the number of the lines of the code,reduces complexity and they are useful in object methods.

-#### 4) How does destructuring assignment work in ES6?
+4) How does destructuring assignment work in ES6?
-Destructuring assignment allows you to extract values from arrays or properties from objects into variables in a concise way.
-For example, const [a, b] = [1, 2] assigns 1 to a and 2 to b.
-Similarly, const {name, age} = person extracts those properties directly from the object.
+    Ans:Destructuring assignment is the process of extracting values from arrays or properties from objects into variables.
+Objects are often given in a particular structures,destructuring means converting them into usable or distinct variables.

-#### 5) Explain template literals in ES6.
+5) Explain template literals in ES6.
 How are they different from string concatenation?
-5. Template literals in ES6 use backticks (`) instead of quotes and support string interpolation with ${expression}.
-Unlike string concatenation with +, they make it easier to embed variables and expressions directly inside strings.
-They also allow multi-line strings without needing \n.
+    Ans:Template literals and string concatenation in ES6 differ in a way that template literals use backticks (`) instead of quotes and support string interpolation with ${expression} whereas string concatenation does it with +.